- About us

 Changes in health and care

-Since the formation of the Coalition Government there has been a period of massive transition in health and care structures which impacts strongly on the work of the voluntary sector and the people it supports.
+In recent years there has been a period of massive transition in health and care structures which impacts strongly on the work of the voluntary sector and the people it supports.
 Regional Voices, as a Strategic Partner to the Department of Health, NHS England and Public Health England, aims to:

 - keep the voluntary sector updated about the changes that affect it and